JACGWD/Sample-HTML-for-CSS-Rule-Design/instructions-for-beginners-simplified.md

 #### Copy the CSS @font-face rules

 Copy the font face rules from the Transfonter stylesheet.css to your theme's stylesheet.
-(Note that the path to teh fonts is relative to the CSS file.)
+(Note that the path to the fonts is relative to the CSS file.)

      @font-face {
     font-family: 'Anton';